Categories

 1. Improve Searches By Utilizing Technology

-If a bank or any other financial institution wants to protect their current customers, they need to look at their past mistakes and set up countermeasures for future mistakes.
+If a bank or any other financial institution wants to protect its current customers, it needs to look at its past mistakes and set up countermeasures for future mistakes.
 If institutions can reduce the count of false positives, they can expand their scope of fighting money laundering and other kinds of online fraud.

 2. Have Regular Cross Communication

-By staying connected to each other, law enforcement can inform banks about the latest schemes opted by fraudsters to trick organizations.
+By staying connected, law enforcement can inform banks about the latest schemes opted by fraudsters to trick organizations.
 While a lot of banks have systems in place that allow them to stay on top of all the new schemes used by fraudsters, this alliance can be really helpful in curbing money laundering activities.

 3. Use Data Analytics to Find Patterns